 Static banners fared somewhat better than animated banners in the recognition test.
 Neither Bayles [2002] nor Pagendarm and Schaumburg [2001] had compared the memorability of static to animated banners, but advertisers employ animation so often that we were surprised to find it to be an ineffective memory aid.
-Though neither type of banner was very memorable, participants did correctly identify a small percentage of static banners.
+Though neither type of banner was very memorable, a small percentage of static banners was correctly identified, after we accounted for participants' guessing strategies.
 Animated banners were recognized no better than chance.
-In part, this may be due to the changing appearances of these banners: A slogan or logo that disappeared or moved may not have been visible or obvious during the brief period in which participants processed the banners.
-This is not to say that participants were not exposed to a full cycle of animation in each trial, but simply that they did not pay attention to the entire cycle.
+In part, this may be due to the changing appearances of these banners: a slogan or logo that disappeared or moved may not have been visible or obvious during the brief period in which participants processed the banners.
+This is not to say that participants were not exposed to a full cycle of animation in each trial, simply that they did not pay attention to the entire cycle.
 They may have observed too few details to recognize the banners later.
 Static banners, in which the message appeared continuously throughout the trial, were more memorable.